Skip to content

 obj.val()

-We can write this pattern to find all property checking code.
+We can use the following pattern to find all property checking code.

 javascript